dustinchilson/NLog.Targets.GraylogHttp/README.md

 ## Usage

-Add or modify your NLog Configuration to add the new target and Extension Assembily.
+Add or modify your NLog Configuration to add the new target and Extension Assembly.

 ```
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"